-click on the “File” field, a file explorer opens, and you can select the *.txt file containing the specimens you wish to import
+click on the “File” field, a file explorer opens, where you can select the *.txt file containing the specimens you wish to import

-select the collection in which specimens will be imported
+select the target-collection in which specimens will be imported

 select which taxonomy you wish to use for your file (see below for more info)

-select/unselect checkbox “Enforce code unicity” if you wish the system to control if you use unique unit ID in your file and collection.
+select/unselect checkbox “Enforce code unicity” if you wish the system to control the uniqueness Unit ID (ie sample number) in your file and collection.
 For data without unique ID, the checkbox should be unselected, otherwise import will be stopped.
+It is also possible to create an sequential unique ID and give it to specimen that do not have one (see below)

-Then, you click on submit.
+then, you click on submit.

-Your import appears in the table, and you have to click on “Load import”.
+Your import appears in the list, and you have to click on “Load import”.

-After a few minutes, data are loaded, and system has to check them.
+After a few minutes, data are loaded, and the system has to check them.
 If you refresh the page, you will see “Check import” at the end of the line.
 You can click.
 The system proceeds to a check on your data.